Ikquilibrium-SG/testimonials-grid-section/README.md

 ### Useful resources

-- [Learn CSS Grid the easy way by Kevin Powell](https://www.youtube.com/watch?v=rg7Fvvl3taU) - This helped me to place things in specific places, also working with media queries i.e. with mobile-first flow then to other display screen.
+- [Learn CSS Grid the easy way by Kevin Powell](https://www.youtube.com/watch?v=rg7Fvvl3taU) - This helped me to place things in specific places, also working with media queries i.e. with mobile-first flow then to other display screen size.

 - [Complete Grid Tutorial with Cheat Sheet 2021 || CSS Grid 2021](https://www.youtube.com/watch?v=VXW1r09Y6Tw) - This is an amazing article which helped me to understand how css grid works.
-I'd recommend it to anyone still learning tabout CSS Grid.
+I'd recommend it to anyone still learning about CSS Grid.